 Moon and Regulus

-The Moon is in view most of the night tonight.
-Regulus, the brightest star of Leo, is close to its lower left as night falls, and stays close throughout the night.
+And the Moon is full tonight.
+It’s accompanied by Regulus, the brightest star of Leo, the lion.
+Regulus is to the left of the Moon in early evening, and stays close throughout the night.